Drug and Alcohol Prevention Program and health risks

-No member of the College Community will manufacture, possess, distribute, or use any prohibited drug in either the refined or crude form, except, (1) controlled substances for personal usage and these must be under the current prescription of a licensed physician, (2) those specifically authorized to St. Clair County Community College by Federal or State authorizing agencies for educational purposes.
+No member of the College Community will manufacture, possess, distribute, or use any alcohol or prohibited drug in either the refined or crude form, except, (1) controlled substances for personal usage and these must be under the current prescription of a licensed physician, (2) those specifically authorized to St. Clair County Community College by Federal or State authorizing agencies for educational purposes.
 Nor will any member of the College Community possess property, which is used, or intended for use, as a container for any controlled substance.

 Effect of violating rules

 In the event of violating the Drug Free Workplace policy, the College may subject State and Federal law sanction up to and including exclusion from the College campus and programs.
 A listing of the federal penalties can be found on the Drug Enforcement Administration website.

 Reports of violations